 The Core Virtues program is a non-sectarian, literature-based approach to character education, designed for use in a Core Knowledge school.
-The curriculum emphasizes a foundation of virtues closely aligned with Ben Franklin’s 13 Virtues.
+The curriculum emphasizes a foundation of virtues closely aligned with Benjamin Franklin’s Thirteen Virtues.
 Implementation involves the sequenced and consistent reading of good literature organized around harmonious virtues.
 This caliber of literature cultivates a vocabulary of high merit and integrity.
 Core Virtues helps to instill in children a strong desire to do what is right even in the midst of the most challenging situations.

-The 13 Virtues and illustrative explanations are:
+BFA's Thirteen Virtues and illustrative explanations are:

 - Temperance – Control is the key to improvement.
 Keep your words, actions, and temper in control.